-The GNP volume fraction in the AS4/C-300/EPON862 system was chosen as a nominal volume fraction that could be attained realistically without any loss in theoretical performance, based on previous work (Refs.
-30 and 38).
-Moreover, the dispersion level of four GNP sheets was selected from previous simulation results that showed that predictions of elastic properties considering this dispersion level matched best with experimental data (Refs.
-3 and 30).
-In addition to the multiscale simulations performed for design of the CEUS, several other analyses were conducted to validate the models against experimental data produced as part of this effort and heritage experimental data (Ref.
-30).
-A summary of all the multiscale simulations that were completed, including relative volume fraction of each phase (P) at every level (L), is given in Table 5.
-The absolute volume fraction of the GNP within the AS4/C-300/EPON862 composite is calculated for Levels 2 using,
+The GNP volume fraction in the AS4/C-300/EPON862 system was chosen as a nominal volume fraction that could be attained realistically without any loss in theoretical performance, based on previous work.
+Moreover, the dispersion level of four GNP sheets was selected from previous simulation results that showed that predictions of elastic properties considering this dispersion level matched best with experimental data.
+In addition to the multiscale simulations performed for design of the CEUS, several other analyses were conducted to validate the models against experimental data produced as part of this effort and heritage experimental data.
+A summary of all the multiscale simulations that were completed, including relative volume fraction of each phase P at every level L, is given in Table 5.
+The absolute volume fraction of the GNP within the AS4/C-300/EPON862 composite is calculated for Levels 2 and higher using,